Patika-PayCore-BootCamp-Organization/hw-3-vildntn/HW-3.md

 *	A few http methods such as Get, Head or Options are safe methods.
 *	Put,Delete, Post, Patch methods are unsafe methods.
 ### 7 - How does HTTP Basic Authentication work ?
 Among the HTTP Authentication methods, the most popular ones are Basic, Digest, Bearer and NTLM authentication mechanisms.
-Basic Authentication is used for server-to-server authentication.
-Basic Authentication is generally used in Microservice architecture and with TLS/HTTPS.
-Basic Authentication is a method for the client to provide a username and password when making a request.
+It is used for server-to-server authentication.It is a method for the client to provide a username and password when making a request.
 **Basic Authentication Stages:**
 1. Browser (Client) sends HTTP Get request to page using Basic Authentication.
 2. The server responds with "401 Unauthorized WWW-Authenticate : Basic .This actually means send me your user + password.